otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-jsdoc-postman.md

 ## Docker

-**Docker** is a platform for developing, shipping, and running applications.
+**Docker** is a platform for developing, shipping and running applications.
 It allows you to package your application and its dependencies into a container.
 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 We are going to use **Docker** to run a **PostgreSQL** container.

 > **Resource:** <https://www.docker.com>